thinhtran3588/thinhtran3588.github.io/_posts/2021-06-09-work-with-postgres-in-nodejs-using-tqt-pg-extensions.md

 ### Update (Observable)

-Create a new record in a specific table.
+Update an existing record in a specific table.

 ```typescript
 pool